≡ Menu

 The definition of profit per car is available here: profit per car.
 Profit per car for both companies is evaluated based on the automotive gross profit.

-A significant trend is that Ford’s profit per car has been relatively stable and has steadily risen, topping $3,500 as of 2023, the highest number ever measured.
+A significant trend is that Ford’s profit per car has been relatively stable and has steadily risen, reaching a peak of $3,500 in 2023, the highest figure ever measured.
+However, this figure declined to $3,200 in fiscal year 2024.

 Vehicle Margin